Hikikomori: In popular culture

 The phenomenon of hikikomori has been a subject of interest and depiction in various forms of popular culture, both within Japan and internationally, reflecting and sometimes shaping public understanding of the issue.

 In literature, Tamaki Saitō's foundational 1998 book, Hikikomori: Adolescence without End, played a significant role in bringing the term and the condition to widespread public and academic attention in Japan.
 Autobiographical accounts from individuals who have experienced hikikomori, such as Kazuki Ueyama's From Me, Who Was a "Hikikomori" (2001) and Minoru Katsuyama's Hikikomori Calendar (2001), have provided first-person perspectives on the experience.
 The novel Ikebukuro West Gate Park (1997) by Ira Ishida featured a hikikomori character and was adapted into a popular TV drama, manga, and anime, further disseminating the image of hikikomori.
 Another example is the 2002 novel Welcome to the N.H.K. by Tatsuhiko Takimoto, which inspired a popular manga and anime of the same title.

 In film and television, hikikomori has been explored through documentaries and fictional narratives.
 The 2008 omnibus film Tokyo! included a segment titled "Shaking Tokyo", directed by Bong Joon-ho, which portrays a hikikomori man whose life is disrupted by an earthquake and an encounter with a pizza delivery girl.
 Various television documentaries in Japan and internationally (e.g., by the BBC) have covered the topic, often focusing on the personal stories of hikikomori individuals and their families, and the efforts of support organizations.
+The 2020 video game Omori, developed by Omocat, is another notable example of hikikomori in media.

 These cultural depictions can influence public perception.
 While they can raise awareness and empathy, they may also contribute to certain stereotypes, such as the image of the hikikomori as exclusively male, young, and addicted to the internet or video games, even though research indicates a more diverse reality.